openshift-pipelines/pipelines-as-code/docs/content/docs/install/github_apps.md

         --from-literal webhook.secret="WEBHOOK_SECRET"
 ```

-Lastly, install the App on any repos you'd like to use with Pipelines as Code.
+Lastly, install the App on any repos you'd like to use with Pipelines-as-Code.

 ## GitHub Enterprise

-Pipelines as Code supports GitHub Enterprise.
+Pipelines-as-Code supports GitHub Enterprise.

 You don't need to do anything special to get Pipelines as code working with
 GHE.
 Pipelines as code automatically detect the header as set from GHE and